SidRoberts/centum/docs/components/router/dynamic-urls.md

 }
 ```

-Multiple parameters can also be defined:
+You are not limited to a single parameter — multiple parameters can also be defined within the same route.
+This allows you to build URLs that represent structured data, such as dates:

 ```php
 use App\Web\Controllers\CalendarController;